Richard Porstmann

 Whether selecting a new supplier, deciding on an investment or evaluating alternative business strategies, a thorough cost comparison is essential for making informed decisions.

-But often enough, mistakes creep in: incomplete data is compared, relevant costs are overlooked or qualitative aspects are not adequately taken into account.
+But mistakes often creep in: incomplete data is compared, relevant costs are overlooked, or qualitative aspects are not given due consideration.
+The result?
+Distorted results that can lead to poor decisions and unexpected additional costs.

 Table of contents